Updated: May 2023

-If you’d like to learn more about Data Pipeline and the above code, please have a look at our Java ETL framework.
+If you want to learn more about the code and Data Pipeline, please have a look at our Java ETL framework.

 4. Use Multiple Connections

 Depending on your configuration and database, speed could be improved by setting up more than one connection to do inserts.

 In a test we run recently, we saw improvements with up to 5 connections with one of the major database providers.
 Going above 5 connections saw no noticeable benefit.

 5. Temporarily Disable Integrity Constraints

 With this one, caution is required.
 I don’t recommend it unless you are completely familiar with what you are doing, and most importantly, have a rollback plan.

 Disabling integrity checks means your database engine can insert data faster since it has less work to do for each record.
 However, if your data isn’t perfectly clean, you may end up with corrupted tables and broken client apps.
 Also, don’t forget to re-enable constraints.
 You don’t want to be the guy who forgot to re-enable constraints on a production database.